 IV.
-Program Level Learning Goals and the Council of Social Work Education's Social Work Competencies
+Council of Social Work Education's Social Work Competencies

 The MSW Program at Rutgers is accredited by the Council on Social Work Education (CSWE).
 Students are welcome to review CSWE's accreditation standards at www.cswe.org

 In keeping with CSWE standards, the Rutgers School of Social Work has integrated the CSWE competencies within its curriculum.
 The competencies assessed in this course include: